CookingAtKIT/cak-core/README.md

 Use yarn commands `dev`, `build` and `start`.

+Before running, rename `.env_example` to `.env` and replace the standard parameters with your testing credentials.

 - `dev` runs the code with `ts-node` (does not update files in the `out` dir)
 - `build` transpiles the code to javascript (outputs to the `out` dir)
 - `start` runs the javascript in the `out` dir